NKEK22003U Introduction to Physical Organic Chemistry

 And special topics related to the above topics.

 The teaching will to a large extent follow the themes in the teaching book chapters, but additional literature will be used to support each topic.
 The additional literature will mainly be classic and contemporary articles and concepts in organic chemistry.
-When possible and appropriate, examples from the teachers own research will be used as examples of applied physical organic chemistry.
-Each topic will be introduces by the lecturer followed by discussions on the class.
+When possible and appropriate, examples from the teacher's own research will be used as examples of applied physical organic chemistry.
+Each topic will be introduced by the lecturer followed by discussions on the class.
 Exercises for each chapter will be handed out and discussed on the class based on the questions from the textbook or independently prepared quiz.

 Learning Outcome

-After passing the course the student should be able to:
+After passing the course, the student should be able to:

 Knowledge: